tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-3/README.md

 - What happens when you look at a `std::string` using the above methods?
 - Where is the text in your `std::string`?
 - What is `std::optional`?
+  - It is a wrapper, which allows an option of having no value (assign nullopt).
+This allows us to not unnecessarily specify what is the default no value is represented.
 - How do you find out the memory layout of a `std::optional`?
+  - I played randomly with it , it has  things , the flag(0/1),which can be accessed with `.has_value()` and variable.
+  - When we use -O2/-O3 optimising flags , after assigning `nullopt` , the variable will erase value stored , but without any optimisation it will still have the value stored.
 - Read https://en.cppreference.com/w/cpp/memory#Smart_pointers - Guide to
   modern C++ memory management using smart pointers
 - Which pointer types are the most important to know about?